Zion Oil Frequently Asked Questions (FAQ) and Public Question Forum

 While 3-D seismic imaging data can be more useful than 2-D data in identifying potential prospects, its acquisition, and processing costs can potentially be multiples greater than that for 2-D data.

 In addition to using 2-D seismic technology prior to drilling, we have historically also utilized gravity and magnetic data, built cross-section maps from offset wells and utilized geophysical analysis from similar geologic targets.
-We believe that the additional months, delays and costs associated with more extensive pre-drilling testing typically undertaken by larger oil and gas exploration companies is not necessarily justified when drilling vertical or near-vertical exploration wells (as we have historically been doing).
+We believe that the additional months, delays and costs associated with more extensive pre-drilling testing typically undertaken by larger oil and gas exploration companies are not necessarily justified when drilling vertical or near-vertical exploration wells (as we have historically been doing).

 Nonetheless, the absence of more extensive pre-drilling testing may potentially increase the risk of drilling a non-producing well, which would, in turn, result in increased costs and expenses.
 Additionally, we are typically engaged in drilling deep onshore wildcat wells in Israel where only approximately 500 total wells have ever been drilled, the vast majority of which are relatively shallow.
 As such, exploration risks are inherently very substantial.